cotosso/nethsecurity-docs/monitoring.rst

   this chart focuses on internal (local) hosts and their traffic.It helps identify the most active devices on the network, aiding in bandwidth management and detection of potential internal security risks, such as compromised devices generating unexpected traffic.

-The instant traffic section shows data updated every 60 minutes.
+The Real-time traffic section shows data updated every 60 minutes.
 It's divided into three categories:

 - ``Local Hosts``: lists all detected local hosts and their current traffic status, ordered by traffic volume.
 - ``Applications``: lists all detected applications and their current traffic status, ordered by traffic volume.
 - ``Protocols``: lists all detected protocols and their current traffic status, ordered by traffic volume.

-Connectivity
+WAN uplinks
 ------------

-The connectivity section provides an overview of WAN connections, including status, bandwidth allocation, and traffic data.
+The WAN uplinks section provides an overview of WAN connections, including status, bandwidth allocation, and traffic data.

 This page shows the following information: